ulrikstrid/ocaml-jose/README.md

 ## Goals

 This package aims to implement the JOSE specication.
-The main usecase for JOSE is probably JWT singing and verification via JWKs.
+The main usecase for JOSE is probably JWT signing and verification via JWKs.

 ## pre 1.0.0